How income affects an award Of Universal Credit

 See How does UC work for workers? for more information.

 When this happens, your UC award will be less than it usually is, and may even reduce to nil.
-If this happens, make sure you reclaim UC (log into your account and follow the instructions).
+If this happens, make sure your claim isn’t closed down (pop a note on your journal).
+If it is then you will have to reclaim UC (log into your account and follow the instructions).